Eggs: 60 to 150 Eggs.

 Colours: White, Coloured (markings must be symmetrical).

-Useful to Know: The Crest or 'top-knot' is a mutation that causes a lethal allele combination causing 25% of embryos to die when Crested are pure bred.
+Useful to Know: Crest is a mutation causing a lethal allele combination where 25% of embryos die when pure bred.

 Photo: A white Crested Miniature Duck.